sebelga/gstore-node/README.md

 });
 ```

 **Note**: setting this property to true does take some processing, especially for large sets.
-Only use it if absolutely need the results in a original order.
+Only use it if you absolutely need to maintain the original order passed.

 #### Update()
 To update a Model, call `Model.update(...args);`